waynegraham/registry.clir.org/_projects/2015-digitization-and-rehousing-of-the-wyck-association-.md

 ---
 layout: project
-title: "Digitization and Rehousing of the Wyck Association Papers"
+title: Digitization and Rehousing of the Wyck Association Papers
 ---